microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 12. Save the file (`kb(workbench.action.files.save)`).
 The application should automatically reload.

 You can now open the `/docs` page again and test the new routes, leveraging the debugger and the debug console to better understand the code execution.
 Once you're done, you can stop the debugger (`kb(workbench.action.debug.stop)`).
+You may also remove the breakpoint we added on step 4 by clicking on it.

 ## Set up the data storage
 At this point, you already have a working version of the application with the base functionality.
 This section will guide you through setting up data storage for persistence, but you can choose to skip it if you're happy with what you've learned already.